OWASP/IoT-Security-Verification-Standard-ISVS/README.md

 [![Slack](https://img.shields.io/badge/chat%20on-slack-46BC99.svg)](https://owasp.slack.com/messages/project-isvs)

-The OWASP Internet of Things Security Verification Standard (ISVS) is a community effort to establish an open standard of security requirements for Internet of Things (IoT) applications.
-The requirements provided by the ISVS can be used at many stages during the product development life cycle including design, development, and testing of IoT applications.
+The OWASP Internet of Things Security Verification Standard (ISVS) is a community effort to establish an open standard of security requirements for Internet of Things (IoT) ecosystems.
+The requirements provided by the ISVS can be used at many stages during the Development Life Cycle including design, development, and testing of IoT ecosystems.

+IoT ecosystems are often complex collections of many interconnected systems.
+Some of these interconnected systems are IoT systems, containing connected devices and their components, both software and hardware.
+Others examples of systems in IoT ecosystems are web or mobile applications and cloud components.

-IoT applications are often composed of many interconnected applications that together form a complex ecosystem.
-Securing an IoT application thus boils down to securing the ecosystem.
-The ISVS, therefore, specifies security requirements for embedded applications and the IoT ecosystem in which these reside while referring to existing industry-accepted standards as much as possible.
+The ISVS focuses on providing security requirements for IoT systems and their components: IoT hardware, software, embedded applications and communication protocols.
+It also provides some general requirements for the IoT ecosystems in which IoT systems reside, while referring to existing industry-accepted standards as much as possible.

 ## Peer Review Requested
 The first version of the OWASP ISVS is ready for a peer review.
 "Pre-release 1.0RC" can be acquired in the following formats: